GFZ/arosics/README.rst

 Credits
 -------

+AROSICS was developed within the context of the GeoMultiSens project funded by the German Federal Ministry of Education and Research (project grant code: 01 IS 14 010 A-C).

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
 The test data represent modified Copernicus Sentinel data (2016).